 As the world celebrates the 70th anniversary of the Universal Declaration of Human Rights (UDHR) in 2018–2019, the region of Southeast Asia highlights two compelling political phenomena: the emergent ‘authoritarian populism’ of Rodrigo Duterte in the Philippines and the return to the ‘Asian Values’ of Mahathir Mohamad in Malaysia.

 In recent years, voters have increasingly chosen populist leaders from the left and from the right.
 An increasing number of elected populist leaders can be found in countries with long democratic traditions and history.
 It might be less surprising to find populist leaders in countries that are purportedly democratic but without necessarily having strong liberal democratic traditions.
-While some have argued that the reason for this rise is the failure of globalization and the lack of inclusive growth.
-For the segment of the population that have not benefited from the borderless economy, there is understandably, a cynicism that makes populist rhetoric appealing.

 President Duterte is the most controversial figure in the Philippines today, and arguably in the ASEAN region.
 He is now President of the Philippines, which chairs ASEAN in 2017.
 What is in store for the Philippines and for the chairmanship of ASEAN?